mattjm/iam-messaging/README.md

-# iam-messaging
+## Python messaging library

-Libraries for AWS and Azure messaging
+These libraries send and receive messages on AWS and (later) Azure message busses.

-Libraries for python and c
+For python, at least, mock message capability is provided